 24-hour urine collections (passing water into a large bottle for 24 hours) and some special blood samples will often detect whether any hormones are being produced by the tumor.

 Other methods for finding the primary site may include CT scans of the chest, barium studies of the small bowel, or colonoscopy.
-A colonoscopy is a procedure to examine the large bowel (colon) and is carried out with camera guided tube called a colonoscope.
-This is a flexible tube about the width of an index finger with a light and a camera in its tip.
+A colonoscopy a procedure to examine the large bowel (colon) and carried out with a camera-guided tube called a colonoscope.
+This a flexible tube about the width of an index finger with a light and a camera in its tip.

-Histology/cytology: All of the previously mentioned tests may lead the doctor to diagnose the carcinoid cancer.
-However the only definite way to confirm this diagnosis is to examine some of the abnormal tissue (cancer cells) under a microscope.
-A tissue sample is taken by performing a biopsy.
-This is when a needle is passed through your skin, into the affected area.
-If your doctor is planning to treat your cancer with surgery, you may not undergo a biopsy, as tissue confirmation can be obtained after the operation, by the laboratory.
+All of the previously mentioned tests may lead the doctor to diagnose carcinoid cancer.
+However, the only definite way to confirm this diagnosis to examine some of the abnormal tissue (cancer cells) under a microscope.
+A tissue sample taken by performing a biopsy.
+This when a needle passed through your skin, into the affected area.
+If your doctor planning to treat your cancer with surgery, you may not undergo a biopsy, as tissue confirmation can be obtained after the operation, by the laboratory.

 Depending on the tumor, the original biopsy (tissue sample taken with a needle or taken during surgery) can be reexamined and stained, using a chemical called MIB-1 stain (or ki67) and this can give an idea of how aggressive the tumor is likely to be in the future.

-Many different treatment options are available to you, including doing nothing.
-It is important to know that some patients will be symptom-free for many years without any treatment.
+Many different treatment options available to you, including doing nothing.
+It important to know that some patients will be symptom-free for many years without any treatment.
 Treatment options include:

 Pain medications: simple pain relief, as and when required.

-Octreotide injections: These are normally given once every two or four weeks.
-These are more convenient than the twice or thrice daily injections.
+These normally given once every two or four weeks.
+These more convenient than the twice or thrice daily injections.

-Trans-arterial chemo-embolisation (TACE): TACE (or chemoembolisation) is sometimes given through the catheter at the same time as the embolisation.
+TACE (or chemoembolization) sometimes given through the catheter at the same time as the embolization.

-Trans-arterial radio-embolization (TARE): TARE in exactly the same as TACE and with the same aim, but with radioactive isotope (small radiation emitting particle) instead of chemotherapy drug.
-It will be offered to the patients if it is not appropriate to use a chemotherapy drug.
-Other more invasive treatments include surgery on the liver (removing one or more secondary tumors from the liver), removing the primary site by surgery and liver transplantation.
+TARE in exactly the same as TACE and with the same aim, but with a radioactive isotope (small radiation-emitting particle) instead of a chemotherapy drug.
+It will be offered to the patients if it not appropriate to use chemotherapy and drug.
+Other more invasive treatments include surgery on the liver (removing one or more because of secondary tumors from the liver), removing the primary site by surgery, and liver transplantation Neuroendorcine Tumours Adults.

-Chemotherapy: with intravenous drugs, is a further option and can be effective in certain types of tumor.
+with intravenous drugs, a further option and can be effective in certain types of tumor.
 Side effects of chemotherapy are often nausea, vomiting, skin rashes, and diarrhea.
 Some, but not all, types will cause hair loss.
 In general, pancreatic tumors seem rather more responsive to chemotherapy than those arising from the small bowel or ileum.
-More experimental treatments are currently being developed.
-They are forms of targeted radiotherapy (delivering high doses of radiation to the tumors by the “magic bullet principal”).
-These may be referred to as MIBG therapy, Indium or Yttrium-octreotide therapy.
-These work by delivering a dose of radiation to the body which can result in temporary damage to the bone marrow.
+More experimental treatments currently being developed.
+They form of targeted radiotherapy (delivering high doses of radiation to the tumors by the “magic bullet principal”).
+These may be referred to as MIBG therapy, Indium, or Yttrium-octreotide therapy.
+These work by delivering a dose of radiation to the body which can result in temporary damage to the bone marrow Neuroendorcine Tumours Adults.
 You will need to have regular blood tests to monitor this.
 The radiation may also affect your kidneys and occasionally it can cause infertility.

-Radiofrequency ablation (RFA): is a form of treatment that consists of putting needles or probes through the skin directly into the tumor and passing some radiation through the tumor.
-This is done under local or general anesthetic.
+A form of treatment that consists of putting needles or probes through the skin and directly into the tumor and passing some radiation through the tumor. done under local or general anesthetic.

-Alcohol ablation: has also been injected into these tumors with a needle through the skin and this can reduce the size of the tumor in some cases.
+Also injected into these tumors with a needle through the skin and this can reduce the size of the tumor but in some cases.